gophercoders/website/content/lessons/KS2/lower/gopher-tips.md

 {{< /hilight >}}

 Which is __exactly__ the same as the longer `myAge = myAge + 1`.
-Both ways ass 1 to the value of the variable `myAge`.
+Both ways add 1 to the value of the variable `myAge`.

 But you aren't restricted to just adding, you can use subtraction, multiplication and division as well.
 And you don't have to add one, you can use any number.